Created on

 Hidden :No

 In the above output, the negotiation appears to be functioning as normal - the interface negotiated a 1000 Mbps full duplex.
 The link is also up, so the cabling is fine.
-If odd values appear, such as 10 Mbps half duplex, try manually setting the link speed on the FortiGate unit to the highest values supported by the provider's equipment:
+If odd values appear, such as 10 Mbps half duplex, try manually setting the link speed on the FortiGate to the highest values supported by the provider's equipment:

-FGT (global) # conf sys int
+FGT (global) # config system interface

 FGT (interface) # edit wan1